-1 P REPARING FOR YOUR ARRIVAL A. DOCUMENTS YOU MUST BRING TO FRANCE В. BUDGETING C. FINDING ACCOMMODATION 1.
-Where to look?
-2. Where to obtain information in Montpellier, Nîmes and Perpignan 3.
-Temporary accommodation 4.
-Useful information when looking for accommodation 5.
-Once you have found you r accommodation 6.
-When you leave your accommodation 2 T HE DAY YOU ARRIVE Α. YOUR BUDDY WELCOMES YOU AT THE STATION OR AIRPORT В. COLLECTING THE KEYS FOR A CROUS UNIVERSITY HALL OR RESIDENCE 3 T HINGS YOU NEED TO DO WHEN YOU ARRIVE Α. NON-EU STUDENTS: VALIDATING YOUR VISA OR SUBMITTING YOUR FIRST RESIDENCE PERMIT APPLICATION B. PAYING YOUR STUDENT AND CAMPUS SERVICES (CVEC) CONTRIBUTION C. REGISTERING AT A HIGHER EDUCATION INSTITUTION D. OPENING A BANK ACCOUNT 1.
-List of banks offering special rates for students 2.
-Online banks E. HEALTH 1.
-Social security 2.
-Extra cover 3.
-CSU F. SETTING UP A PHONE/INTERNET SERVICE G. APPLYING FOR HOUSING BENEFITS FROM CAF H. UTILITIES CONTRACTS l.
-INSURANCE 1.
-Home insurance 2.
-Civil liability J. TAXES IN FRANCE 1.
-Income tax 2.
-Residence tax
+P REPARINO G FOR YOUR ARRIVAL

+Α. DOCUMENTS YOU MUST BRING TO FRANCE

+B. BUDGETING

+- C. FINDING ACCOMMODATION

+- 1. Where to look?

+- 2. Where to obtain information in Montpellier, Nîmes and Perpignan

+- 3. Temporary accommodation

+- 4. Useful information when looking for accommodation

+- 5. Once you have found your accommodation

+- 6. When you leave your accommodation

+THE DAY YOU ARRIVE

+- A. YOUR BUDDY WELCOMES YOU AT THE STATION OR AIRPORT - B. COLLECTING THE KEYS FOR A CROUS UNIVERSITY HALL OR RESIDENCE

+THINGS YOU NEED TO DO WHEN YOU ARRIVE

+- A. NON-EU STUDENTS: VALIDATING YOUR VISA OR SUBMITTING YOUR FIRST RESIDENCE PERMIT APPLICATION - B. PAYING YOUR STUDENT AND CAMPUS SERVICES (CVEC) CONTRIBUTION - C. REGISTERING AT A HIGHER EDUCATION INSTITUTION

+D. OPENING A BANK ACCOUNT

+1. List of banks offering special rates for students 2.
+Online banks

+E. HEALTH

+- 1. Social security

+- 2. Extra cover

+- 3. CSU

+- 4. Psychological help

+- 5. Health services

+- 6. Disability

+- F. SETTING UP A PHONE/INTERNET SERVICE

+G. APPLYING FOR HOUSING BENEFITS FROM CAF

+- H. UTILITIES CONTRACTS - I. INSURANCE

+1. Home insurance 2.
+Civil liability

+- J. TAXES IN FRANCE - 1.
+Income tax

-4 PRACTICAL LIVING 32
+PRACTICAL LIVING

-A. TRAVEL IN MONTPELLIER, NÎMES AND PERPIGNAN 1.
-Public transport 2.
-Other bus companies 3.
-Travelling by train 4.
-Travelling by bicycle 5.
-Car sharing
+A. TRAVEL IN MONTPELLIER, NÎMES AND PERPIGNAN

+- 1. Public transport

+- 2. Other bus companies

+- 3. Travelling by train

+- 4. Travelling by bicycle

+- 5. Car sharing

-B. SENDING A LETTER OR PARCEL
+- B. SENDING A LETTER OR PARCEL

-C. RECYCLING IN FRANCE
+- C. RECYCLING IN FRANCE

-D. LEISURE ACTIVITIES & GOING OUT 1.
-Discount cards 2.
-Doing a sport 3.
-International Buddying events 4.
-Events not to miss in Montpellier, Nîmes and Perpignan 5.
-Places to visit in Montpellier, Nîmes and Perpignan 6.
-Evenings out in Montpellier, Nîmes and Perpignan
+D. LEISURE ACTIVITIES & GOING OUT

+- 1. Discount cards

+- 2. Doing a sport

+- 3. International Buddying events

+- 4. Events not to miss in Montpellier, Nîmes and Perpignan

+- 5. Places to visit in Montpellier, Nîmes and Perpignan

+- 6. Evenings out in Montpellier, Nîmes and Perpignan

+- E. EAT WELL

-5 FINDING A STUDENT JOB 48
+FINDING A STUDENT JOB 5

-A. STUDENT JOBS IN THE REGION
+- A. STUDENT JOBS IN THE REGION

-B. REGULATIONS FOR NON-EU FOREIGN STUDENTS
+- B. REGULATIONS FOR NON-EU FOREIGN STUDENTS

-C. WHERE TO FIND JOB ADVERTS
+- C. WHERE TO FIND JOB ADVERTS

-D. HOW TO APPLY
+- D. HOW TO APPLY

-6 USEFUL CONTACTS 51
+USEFUL CONTACTS

-A. IN AN EMERGENCY
+- A. IN AN EMERGENCY

-B. SOCIAL SUPPORT SERVICES
+- B. SOCIAL SUPPORT SERVICES

-C. USEFUL WEBSITES
+- C. USEFUL WEBSITES

-E PARAMARE IN THE STATE OF THE